BruceJ18/Slot-Machine/README.md

 # Slot-Machine
-Utilized javascript to build slot machine logic.
+Utilized javascript to build a slot machine's logic.

     I created a small slot machine project using javascript.
 At the top I have the layout of the steps that I went through to complete the project and right below that are some imports followed by some global variables.
 The import I used for this particular project is called prompt-sync.